Algorithm-Day22-Intersection-of-Two-Linked-Lists-lc-160

 - Use two pointers

-. - Traverse both lists:
+pAandpB. - Traverse both lists:

 - If

-reaches end, redirect it toheadB
+pAreaches end, redirect it toheadB. - If

-reaches end, redirect it toheadA
+pBreaches end, redirect it toheadA.

 - If